vsitzmann/pytorch_prototyping/README.md

 # Pytorch modules with sane defaults for model prototyping
-This is a number of custom pytorch modules with sane default parameters that I find useful in model prototyping.
+This is a number of pytorch modules (all based on prior work of the ML community) with sane default parameters that I find useful in model prototyping.

 Contains: